- “Move ahead in time to when you have an accident.”

 The Practice of Past Life Regression

-Studies on religious beliefs in reincarnation did not take into account nor accept the idea of repressed memories.
+Studies on religious beliefs in reincarnation did not account for or accept the idea of repressed memories.
 The practice of past life regression therapy was usually done as a spiritual process and, therefore, a means to venture into the unknown.

-This was very important for both the doctor and the patient, as unresolved issues in past lives are believed to be significant in healing the patient’s present problems.
-However, with their limited range of techniques and the harmful nature of the memories sought, it was not always quickly resolved.
+This was important for both the doctor and the patient, as unresolved issues from past lives are believed to be significant to healing the patient’s current problems.
+However, given their limited range of techniques and the harmful nature of the sought memories, it was not always resolved quickly.

 Past Life Regression in the Media